fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 interfaces participating in the path.
 This is especially useful in environments where each interface may not have a unique IP address to respond to, e.g., a traceroute.

-This document introduces a similar ICMP extension for Node identification.
+This document introduces a similar ICMP extension for Node Identification.
 It allows providing a unique IP address or a textual name for the node, in the case where each node may not have a unique IP address (e.g., the IPv6 nexthop deployment case described in draft-chroboczek-intarea-v4-via-v6).